incredincomp/greprow/README.md

 * `sudo chmod +x greprow.sh`
 * `./greprow.sh`

-*MUST USE SUDO IF NOT RUNNING AS ROOT FOR MOST LOG FILES*
+*MUST USE SUDO IF NOT RUNNING AS ROOT FOR MOST LOG FILES( maybe not tho.. try without first and see if it will let you*

 ![](https://github.com/incredincomp/usage-videos/blob/master/greprow-usage.gif)

 Enter as many numbers from the IP that you can example;
-192.168.1
+192.168.1.
 this will pull the entire line, for every instance that is related to that ip, and print/append the data to a new file with the name of the search issued.